Motia Icon

 The Anatomy of Our Multi-Language Pipeline

-Our application consists of five specialized steps, each leveraging the optimal language for its specific task.
+Our application consists of six specialized steps, each leveraging the optimal language for its specific task.
 Let's explore the complete architecture.

 01-starter.step.ts